aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/manage-text/manage-bullet/_index.md

 ## Creating Picture Bullets

-Aspose.Slides for Java allows you to change the bullets on bullet lists.
+title: Aspose.Slides for Android via Java allows you to change the bullets on bullet lists.
 You get to replace the bullets with custom symbols or images.
 If you want to add visual interest to a list or draw even more attention to entries on a list, you can use your own image as the bullet.

 {{% alert color="primary" %}}